 Dake Zhang

-Her professional career outside of academia includes being a panelist of National Science Foundation and Institute of Education Sciences (IES).
-She is also an editorial board member of Learning Disability Quarterly and Journal of Disability Policy Studies.
+Dr. Zhang serves a panelist of the National Science Foundation, the Institute of Education Sciences (IES), and the Spencer foundation.
+In addition to serving as an editorial board member for the Journal of Mathematics Behavior and Learning Disability Quarterly, she serves as an associate editor for the Journal of Disability Policy Studies.
 She has been honored as a 2016 postdoctoral fellow of Spencer Foundation and an outstanding Asian American Researcher by P.Y.
 Chou Foundation.
+Dr. Zhang’s work has been supported by the U.S. Department of Education, NIDILRR, Jaffe Foundation and Spencer Foundation.

 • American Educational Research Association (AERA)